Pokisal/DR2-OTR-Item-Randomizer/README.md

 Known issues:

 DR2:
-Serving Tray missing prop item in the item list causing crashes.
+Serving Tray missing prop item in the item list causing a crash when picked up.

 OTR:
 Entering Stacy's fight causes a crash due to an unknown necessary item being replaced.